TomKonig/blog/content/you-are-overpaying-for-bad-software/index.md

 +++
-title = "You are probably overpaying for bad software" description = "There are a million supposed vibecoding apps out there to choose from and compare.
+title = "you are probably overpaying for bad software" description = "There are a million supposed vibecoding apps out there to choose from and compare.
 From the Lovables to the JetBrains.
 But are they any good?
 Can they even be compared?"

 date = "2025-09-04T20:33:00+01:00"